yolkie-nelson/truck_truck/README.md

 ```
 {
-	"name": "Donald",
-	"employee_number": 1,
+	"technician": [
+		{
+			"first_name": "Hannah",
+			"last_name": "Nelly",
+			"employee_id": "hnelly",
 			"id": 1
-}
+		},
 ```

-This how our technician detail is displayed.
-If you want to change the technician, just change the value at the end to match the "id" of the technician you want to display.
+Here is how the technician's details are presented.
+To update the displayed technician, simply modify the value at the end to correspond to the desired "id" of the technician you wish to display.

-CREATE TECHNICIAN - What if we hired a new technician (In this economy even)?
-To create a technician, you would use the following format to input the data and you would just submit this as a POST request.
+CREATE TECHNICIAN - In the event of hiring a new technician, the process involves submitting a POST request using the following format to input the necessary data.
 ```
 {
-	"name": "Liz",
+	"first_name": "Liz",
-	"employee_number": 2
+	"last_name": "Salz",
+	"employee_id": "lsalz"
 }
 ```
-As you can see, the data has the same format.
-In this example, we just changed the "name" field from "Donald" to "Liz".
-We also assigned her the "employee_number" value of "2" instead of "1".
+The data maintains a consistent format.
+In this example, we've altered the "name" field from "Hannah" to "Liz" and assigned her the "employee_id" value of "2" instead of "1".

-Once we have the data into your request, we just hit "Send" and it will create the technician "Liz".
-To verify that it worked, just select follow the "LIST TECHNICIAN" step from above to show all technicians.
-With any luck, both Donald and Liz will be there.
+Once the data is entered into your request, simply click "Send" to create the technician "Liz".
+To confirm its success, follow the "LIST TECHNICIAN" step from above to display all technicians.
+Ideally, both Hannah and Liz will be listed.

-Here is what you should see if you select "LIST TECHNICIAN" after you "CREATE TECHNICIAN" with Liz added in:
+Upon selecting "LIST TECHNICIAN" after "CREATE TECHNICIAN" with Liz added, you should observe the following output:
 ```
 {
 	"technicians": [